All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I stop semaglutide if I have side effects?

-Do not stop your medication without consulting your physician.
+Don't stop your medication without consulting your physician.
 Many side effects are expected and temporary.
-However, if you experience severe symptoms such as persistent vomiting, severe abdominal pain, or signs of an allergic reaction, contact your physician immediately for guidance.
+But if you experience severe symptoms such as persistent vomiting, severe abdominal pain, or signs of an allergic reaction, contact your physician immediately for guidance.

 Expert-Guided Side Effect Management